If your cat poops ten times a day or does not poop, you have a valid reason to be overly worried.

 An unhealthy cat tends to either poop too much (diarrhea) or not poop at all (constipation).
-As silly as it may sound, cats communicate to us through their poopings.
+As silly as it may sound, cats communicate with us through poop.

-Wet food comes highly recommended, but dry foods have their own exceptional benefits that need to be explored from time to time.
-To be on the safe, healthy side, consult with your vet for further recommendations.
+Wet food is highly recommended, but dry foods have exceptional benefits that need to be explored from time to time.

 Consult your vet for further recommendations to be on the safe, healthy side.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.